-The Earl E. Bakken Center for Spirituality & Healing (CSH) is now offering digital badges to Mindfulness at Work course participants.
+The Earl E. Bakken Center for Spirituality & Healing (CSH) is now offering digital badges to Mindfulness at Work course and Wellbeing Leadership Series participants.
 A digital badge serves as verification of your accomplishment to employers and peers, and it shows that you have obtained the skills and knowledge associated with the course.

-In order to earn a badge for this course, participants need to pass all six weekly quizzes.
+In order to earn a badge for the Mindfulness at Work course, participants need to pass all six weekly quizzes.

 The University of Minnesota has partnered with Credly to offer digital badges.
 Credly is a leading digital credential service provider.
 Digital credentials are hosted by a third party and are verified, secure, portable, and data-rich representations of demonstrated skills and earned certifications.